 You’ve decided to sell your home.
 Don’t start packing just yet — as it can take much longer than you might guess to sell your apartment.
 If it’s time for you to move on from your current address, there are a few key steps and phases you need to pass through to have a successful sale in New York City.

-If this is your first sale, or you haven’t sold in a while, we’ve broken down for you how much time you should expect to spend in each phase of the selling process.
+If this is your first sale or hasn’t sold in a while, we’ve broken down for you how much time you should expect to spend in each phase of the selling process.

 Table of Contents